DigiPen Institute of Technology: Research and development

 DigiPen Research & Development is active in the research in Formula 1 and INDYCAR, and is technical sponsor of Renault F1 (2008–present) and Andretti Autosport (2015–present).

 DigiPen's Research & Development arm created an artificial intelligence system regarding human behavioral modeling and simulation, titled B-HIVE, for Boeing and their Phantom Works division.
 B-HIVE and its associated patents were commended as Boeing's "Supplier Technology of the Year" in 2008.

-Portal Connection
+Connection to Portal

 DigiPen Institute of Technology played a key role in the development of Valve's Portal series through its student game team projects and alumni.
 In 2005, a team of DigiPen students created Narbacular Drop, a 3D puzzle game featuring a portal-based mechanic.
 The project gained attention from representatives of Valve for its innovative gameplay at the school's annual reverse career fair.
 Valve recruited the student team members, including designer Kim Swift, to develop Portal using Narbacular Drop's mechanics.
 Similarly in 2008, Valve representatives visited DigiPen's reverse career fair and played the student game Tag: The Power of Paint.
 Valve hired the team to implement many of the game's mechanics into Portal 2.